-This Certificate relates to the Amvic Insulating Concrete Formwork (ICF) System, which consists of modular interlocking expanded polystyrene (EPS) building blocks (graphite enhanced) for permanent formwork for the construction of in-situ concrete walls.
-Each block (form) is based on two EPS panels with polypropylene connectors moulded into the polystyrene panels and spaced 150/200mm vertically.
-The forms come in straight and 90° plan sections.
-An external render system approved by NSAI Agrément for use onto EPS for new buld which meets the requirements of Section 3 and 4 of this Certificate is applied to the external polystyrene insulation of the Amvic ICF System as the external finish.
-Plasterboard slabs are screwfixed to the polyproprylene connectors as an internal finish.

-In the opinion of NSAI, the Amvic ICF System, as described in this Certificate, complies with the requirements of the Building Regulations 1997 to 2019.
+This Certificate relates to the Altherm Insulating Concrete Formwork (ICF) System, which consists of modular interlocking expanded polystyrene (EPS) building blocks (graphite enhanced) for permanent formwork for the construction of in-situ concrete walls.
+Each block (form) is based on two panels with polypropylene connectors moulded into the polystyrene panels and spaced 300/350mm vertically.
+The Pariso Mince external render system is applied to the external polystyrene insulation of the Altherm ICF System as the external finish.
+Plasterboard slabs are screw-fixed to the polypropylene connectors as an internal finish.
+In the opinion of NSAI, the Altherm ICF System as described in this Certificate, complies with the requirements of the Building Regulations 1997 to 2019.